-- Delegation of Authority is a statement provided to the Incident Commander by the Agency Executive delegating authority and assigning responsibilities.
-The Delegation of Authority should include objectives, priorities, expectations, constraints, cost share arrangements, turn-back goals, and other considerations or guidelines as needed. - Custer County will require a written Delegation of Authority to be given to the Incident Commander prior to assuming command during larger incidents.
-Only in rare circumstances would a particular incident preclude having this written agreement. - 3.
-For a wildfire event that has exceeded the capability of the local fire protection district (FPD), the FPD Chief or designee may request that the Custer County Sheriff's Office (CCSO) assume responsibility for the incident.
-If agreed, the Sheriff or designee, and the FPD Chief or designee, must sign a Delegation of Authority.
-It is possible to conduct a Delegation of Authority over the phone or radio with two representatives.
-In such circumstances both parties must officially sign the document as soon as possible. - 4.
-Once the CCSO has assumed responsibility for the wildfire incident, CCSO shall assume financial responsibility for firefighting efforts and

-- shall assign a local incident management team to provide the command and control infrastructure required to manage the wildfire (C.R.S 30-10-513). - 5.
-When a wildfire exceeds the capability of the county to control or extinguish, the CCSO or designee, will seek the support of the State by requesting assistance from the Division of Fire Prevention and Control (DFPC), so that coordination of resource requests can be maintained.
+- 1. Delegation of Authority is a statement provided to the Incident Commander by the Agency Executive delegating authority and assigning responsibilities.
+The Delegation of Authority should include objectives, priorities, expectations, constraints, cost share arrangements, turn back goals and other considerations or guidelines as needed. - 2.
+Many agencies require a written Delegation of Authority to be given to the Incident Commander prior to assuming command on larger incidents. - 3.
+For a wildfire event that has exceeded the capability of the local fire protection district (FPD), the FPD's Chief or designee may request that the Custer County Sheriff's Office (CCSO) assume responsibility for the incident.
+If agreed, the Sheriff, or designee, and the FPD Chief, or designee, must sign a Delegation of Authority.
+It is possible to conduct a Delegation of Authority over the phone or radio with two representatives; in such circumstances both parties must officially sign the document as soon as possible. - 4.
+Once the CCSO has assumed responsibility for the wildfire incident, CCSO shall assume financial responsibility for firefighting efforts and shall assign a local incident management team to provide the command and control infrastructure required to manage the wildfire (C.R.S 30-10-513). - 5.
+When a wildfire exceeds the capability of the county to control or extinguish, CCSO, or designee, will seek the support of the State by requesting assistance from the Division of Fire Prevention and Control (DFPC), so that coordination of resource requests can be maintained.
 The EOC will be notified of any requests to maintain a common operating picture.
-If a transfer of authority and responsibility for fire suppression to DFPC is agreed upon, the Custer County Sheriff or designee, and the Director of DFPC or designee, shall sign a Delegation of Authority. - 6.
-During an all-hazards disaster, Delegations of Authority are not executed; but instead, a disaster declaration is made through the Custer County Board of County Commissioners (BOCC).
-The political subdivision that is requesting assistance from the County or State, and resources provided and responsibilities assumed, are made by agreement.
-The political subdivision of government never dissolves their legal statutory sovereignty and therefore continues to govern their town, or special district. - 7.
-Fiduciary oversight is an important element of any public trustee.
-In the case of life-saving and other incident priorities, funding will be documented but this will not be the driving factor in response and recovery efforts.
+If a transfer of authority and responsibility for fire suppression to DFPC is agreed upon, the Custer County Sheriff, or designee, and the Director of DFPC, or designee, shall sign a Delegation of Authority. - 6.
+During an all-hazards disaster, Delegations of Authority are not executed and instead a disaster declaration is made through the Custer County Board of County Commissioners (BoCC).
+The political subdivision that is requesting assistance from the County or State; and resources provided and responsibilities assumed are made by agreement.
+The political subdivision of government never dissolves their legal statutory sovereignty and therefore continues to govern their town, city or special district.